steven-varga/h5cpp-doc/docs/architecture.md

 #### Storage Layout: [Row / Column ordering][200]
-H5CPP guarantees zero copy, platform and system independent correct behaviour between supported linear algebra Matrices.
+H5CPP guarantees zero copy, platform- and system-independent correct behaviour between supported linear algebra matrices.
-In linear algebra the de-facto standard is column major ordering similarly to Fortran.
+In linear algebra, the de-facto standard is column-major ordering similarly to Fortran.
 However this is changing and many of the above listed linear algebra systems support row-major ordering as well.

-Currently there is no easy way to automatically transpose column major matrix such as `arma::mat` into row major storage.
+Currently there is no easy way to automatically transpose a column-major matrix such as `arma::mat` into row-major storage.
 One solution would be to do the actual transpose operation when loading/saving the matrix by a custom filter.
-The alternative is to mark the object as transposed, following BLAS strategy.
-The latter approach has minimal approach on performance, but requires cooperation from other library writers.
-Unfortunatelly the HDF5 CAPI doesn't support either of them.
-Nevertheless **manual transpose** always works, and is supported by most linear algebra systems.
+The alternative is to mark the object as transposed, following the BLAS strategy.
+The latter approach has a minimal impact on performance, but requires cooperation from other library writers.
+Unfortunately, the HDF5 CAPI doesn't support either of them.
+Nevertheless, **manual transpose** always works, and is supported by most linear algebra systems.

 #### Sparse Matrices/Vectors
 Compressed Sparse Row ([CSR][csr]) and Compressed Sparse Column ([CSC][csc]) formats will be supported.
 The actual storage format may be multi objects inside a `h5::gr_t` group, or a single compound data type as a place holder for the indices and actual data.
 Special structures such as block diagonal, tri diagonal, triangular are not yet supported.
 Nevertheless will follow BLAS/LAPACK storage layout whenever possible.

 ### The STL
-There are three notable categories from storage perspective:
+From a storage perspective, there are three notable categories:

 * `std::vector<T>`, `std::array<T,N>` have `.data()` accessors and H5CPP can directly load/save data from the objects.
 For efficient partial data transfer the data transfer size must match the element size of the objects.

 * `std::list<T>`, `std::forward_list<T>`, `std::deque<T>`, `std::set<T>`, `std::multiset<T>`,`std::unordered_set<T>`,`std::map<K,V>`,`std::multimap<K,V>`, `std::unordered_multimap<K,V>`
-don't have direct access to underlying memory store, instead provided iterators are used for data transfer between memory and disk.
-The IO transaction is broken into chunk size blocks and loaded into STL objects.
-This method has a maximum memory requirements of `element_size * ( container_size + chunk_size )`
+don't have direct access to the underlying memory store and the provided iterators are used for data transfer between memory and disk.
+The IO transaction is broken into chunk-sized blocks and loaded into STL objects.
+This method has a maximum memory requirement of `element_size * ( container_size + chunk_size )`

-* `std::stack`,`std::queue`,`std::priority_queue` are adaptors, the underlying data-structure determines how data transfer takes place
+* `std::stack`,`std::queue`,`std::priority_queue` are adaptors; the underlying data-structure determines how data transfers take place.

 ### Raw Pointers
 Currently only memory blocks are supported in consecutive/adjacent location of elementary or POD types.
-This method comes handy when an object type is not supported.
-You find the way to grab a pointer to its internal datastore and the size then pass this as an argument.
-For [read][read] operation make sure there is enough memory reserved, for [write][write] operation you must specify the data transfer size with `h5::count`
+This method comes in handy when an object type is not supported.
+You need to find a way to grab a pointer to its internal datastore and the size, and then pass this as an argument.
+For [read][read] operations, make sure there is enough memory reserved; for [write][write] operations, you must specify the data transfer size with `h5::count`.

-**Example:** loading data from HDF5 dataset to a memory location
+**Example:** Let's load data from an HDF5 dataset to a memory location
 ```cpp
 my_object obj(100);
 h5::read("file.h5","dataset.dat",obj.ptr(), h5::count{10,10}, h5::offset{100,0});